OmniAlpha: Aligning Transparency-Aware Generation via Multi-Task Unified Reinforcement Learning: Introduction

-Our experiments show that \method{} consistently outperforms strong domain-specific baselines across both our test data and multiple public benchmarks spanning 5 task categories.
-Notably, in mask-free matting, \method{} achieves a substantial relative improvement on AIM-500, reducing SAD by 84.8\% and MAD by 83.9\%.
-These results, combined with over 90\% human preference in layer-conditioned completion, highlight the strong generalizability of our approach, delivering robust, state-of-the-art performance across diverse tasks and datasets.
+Our experiments show that the RL alignment in \method{} unlocks significant gains over standard supervised training, yielding a 9.07\% relative improvement in RGB L1 for layer decomposition over its SFT counterpart.
+Furthermore, by unifying fragmented task-specific solutions into a single aligned policy, \method{} eclipses conventional auto-matting baselines by reducing SAD and Grad by 74\% and 68\%, respectively.
+These results highlight the strong generalizability of our approach, delivering robust, state-of-the-art performance across diverse datasets.

-In summary, our contributions are as follows: \begin{itemize} \item We propose \method{}, the first unified multi-task framework for sequence-to-sequence RGBA image generation and editing, using a multi-image DiT with a bi-directional layer axis to enable concurrent RGBA multi-image processing. \item We introduce an automated pipeline that generates 1,000 high-quality RGBA triplets from single-layer foreground data, termed AlphaLayers, offering aligned captions and pixel-level masks for reliable supervision in training diffusion models. \item Experiments show that joint training across 21 diverse tasks enables \method{} to achieve state-of-the-art performance, consistently outperforming specialized, single-task models. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose \method{}, the first reinforcement learning framework for unified multi-task RGBA generation.
+By shifting the paradigm from localized supervised fine-tuning to holistic RL alignment, we enable a single policy to master diverse transparency-aware workflows. \item We introduce structurally-grounded rewards for multi-layer compositional alignment, establishing a post-training paradigm that successfully transcends the performance ceiling of SFT. \item Experiments show that \method{} consistently achieves state-of-the-art results across multiple benchmarks, outperforming both its multi-task SFT baseline and specialized expert models. \end{itemize}